angular/angular/aio/content/guide/upgrade-performance.md

 ## Upgrading with `ngUpgrade`

 With the `ngUpgrade` library in Angular you can upgrade an existing AngularJS app incrementally by building a hybrid app where you can run both frameworks side-by-side.
-In these hybrid apps you can mix and match AngularJS and Angular components and services and have them interoperate seamlessly.
+In these hybrid applications you can mix and match AngularJS and Angular components and services and have them interoperate seamlessly.
 That means you don't have to do the upgrade work all at once as there is a natural coexistence between the two frameworks during the transition period.